 Offering Video Consultations With Product Discounts

 If your salon offers video consultations, this can be the perfect time to educate clients about your retail offerings and give them some great deals.
 For businesses such as skincare clinics especially, who may offer paid remote consultations, this is a fantastic revenue-making opportunity.
 Rather than offer a free consultation where you recommend products that your clients could buy elsewhere, why not advertise paid video consultations, but allow clients to redeem the money spent on the products recommended?
-As well as moving retail products, this offers you the chance to advertise your video consultation offerings and generate more revenue from far beyond the salon floor.
+As well as moving retail stock, this offers you the chance to advertise your video consultation offerings and generate more revenue from far beyond the salon floor.

 As a service-based business, it can be tempting to focus on in-salon services and treatments alone as your main money-maker, but this is not sustainable in the long-run.
 Boosting retail sales can give your business a significant increase in revenue with quite little effort.
 When you understand what it is that your customers want, you can focus more on giving it to them, adding up to massive monetary gain in the future.